insilica/gdc-spark-gitbook/examples/methylation/submit_to_cluster.md

 3. Pick the most common drug.
 How does methylation status relate to patient response for that drug?

 ## Counting Methylation Files
+  This is a simple task which doesn't need the use of a spark cluster.
+Despite it's ease, this is a good example to show how to build and submit a job to a spark cluster.

+###Build.sbt
+  To